 I recently traveled to La Crosse, WI for a weekend press trip to cover the annual Driftless Sports Convergence event.
 I’ll have more about that event in a future article.
 But I was delighted with La Crosse.
-I wasn’t traveling with kids this trip, so instead of a “Best of Children’s activities” article, I’m going to share an adult focused weekend.
-Friend and fellow family lifestyle writer Michelle from SimplifyLiveLove.com was also on this trip.
-We have actually traveled together quite a bit together lately.
-This weekend in La Crosse is heavy on good food and fun.
+I wasn’t traveling with kids this trip, so instead of a “Best of Children’s activities” article, I’m going to share an adult-focused weekend.
+A friend and fellow family lifestyle writer Michelle from SimplifyLiveLove.com was also on this trip.
+We have actually traveled together quite a bit together lately and have talked about taking our spouses along for a kids-free all-inclusive vacation someplace warm.
+But THIS weekend in La Crosse was a girls weekend heavy on good food and fun.

 Thank you to La Crosse County CVB for hosting me on my visit to La Crosse.
 This post includes affiliate links from partner brands. *Purchase through our affiliate links and we receive a small commission without any extra expense to you.

 Where is La Crosse, WI?

 Let me start with the all important question first.
 Where is La Crosse?
 Situated in Western Wisconsin along the Mississippi River, it is home to the University of Wisconsin La Crosse.
 It’s 2.5 hours from Minneapolis, 3 hours from Milwaukee, and 4 hours from Chicago.